szelongq/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Add leaves to an employee**
+**Use case: Add leaves to an employee's leave balance**

 **MSS**

 1. User requests to list employees
 2. HeRon shows a list of employees
 3. User requests to add a certain number of leaves to a specific employee in the list
-4. HeRon adds the leaves to the employee
+4. HeRon adds the leaves to the employee's leave balance

     Use case ends.